An official website of the United States government

 • File claims with TRICARE for any TRICARE-covered services.

 Medicare Part D provides prescription coverage.
 It’s also optional.
 You don’t need Part D to be eligible for TRICARE Pharmacy benefits.
 If you have TFL, you remain eligible for the TRICARE Pharmacy Program.
-If you do choose to enroll in Part D, you’ll pay a monthly premium, and you must follow the plan’s rules for filling prescriptions.
+If you do choose to enroll in Part D, you may pay a monthly premium, and you must follow the plan’s rules for filling prescriptions.

 Learn more about using Medicare Part D with TRICARE pharmacy benefits.